Cognitive Dissonance Theory & Mental Health

 Other examples of cognitive dissonance relating to health

 Smoking tobacco can serve as an example.
 This is an example of holding conflicting beliefs, where someone knows smoking is harmful but continues to do it.
 If you know smoking can lead to cancer but choose to smoke anyway, your behavior can be considered inconsistent with your knowledge.
 This is a case of two conflicting beliefs where someone’s desire to smoke conflicts with their knowledge of its dangers.
-To resolve this mental conflict, you might tell yourself that you don’t smoke enough to harm your lungs or that you know individuals who have smoked their entire lives without developing cancer, rather than thinking about the potential consequences that could occur.
+To resolve this mental conflict, you might tell yourself that you don’t smoke enough to harm your lungs or that you know individuals who have smoked their entire lives without developing cancer rather than thinking about the potential consequences that could occur.

 Another example of cognitive dissonance could involve procrastinating or wasting time at work.
-You may strongly believe that being productive and doing well in your career is a priority in life, but continually find yourself taking breaks to scroll on social media or chat with coworkers.
+You may strongly believe that being productive and doing well in your career is a priority in life, but you continually find yourself taking breaks to scroll on social media or chat with coworkers.
 As a result, you may experience guilt or mental tension, potentially becoming frustrated with yourself for not working as hard as you believe you should.
 This can be a form of cognitive dissonance because your behavior doesn’t match your beliefs regarding the importance of work and productivity.

 Balancing the good and bad of cognitive dissonance